 - Right to an Accounting of Disclosures:You have the right to request an “accounting of disclosures”.This is a list of the disclosures we made of medical information about you.

 To request this list or accounting of disclosures, you must submit your request in writing to the Privacy Officer.
 Your request must state a time period, which may not be longer than six years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 F. Right to a Paper Copy of This Notice: You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.
-To obtain a paper copy of this Notice, contact a member of the Nursing Division, Help Me Grow or the Health District Privacy Officer.
+To obtain a paper copy of this Notice, contact a member of the Nursing Division, or the LCGHD Privacy Officer.